Condensed milk: History

 The U.S. government ordered huge amounts of condensed milk as a field ration for Union soldiers during the war.
 This was an extraordinary field ration for the nineteenth century: a typical 10-oz (300-ml) can contained 1,300 calories (5440 kJ), 1 oz each of protein and fat, and more than 7 oz of carbohydrate.

-Soldiers returning home from the war soon spread the word, and by the late 1860s condensed milk was a major product.
+Soldiers returning home from the war soon spread the word, and by the late 1860s, condensed milk was a major product.
+In 1866, American brothers George Ham Page and Charles Page established the Anglo-Swiss Condensed Milk Company and opened the first condensed milk factory in Europe in the Swiss municipality of Cham.
 The first Canadian condensery was built at Truro, Nova Scotia, in 1871.
 In 1899, E. B. Stuart opened the first Pacific Coast Condensed Milk Company (later known as the Carnation Milk Products Company) plant in Kent, Washington.
 The condensed milk market developed into a bubble, with too many manufacturers chasing too little demand.
+In the early 1900s, Carnation and Eagle brands were introduced in Hong Kong, establishing significant market shares in the years to follow.
 In 1911, Nestlé constructed the world's largest condensed milk plant in Dennington, Victoria, Australia.
 By 1912, high stocks of condensed milk led to a drop in price and many condenseries went out of business.

 In 1914, Otto F. Hunziker, head of Purdue University's dairy department, self-published Condensed Milk and Milk Powder: Prepared for the Use of Milk Condenseries, Dairy Students and Pure Food Departments.
 This text, along with the additional work of Hunziker and others involved with the American Dairy Science Association, standardized and improved condensery operations in the United States and internationally.
 Hunziker's book was republished in a seventh edition in October 2007 by Cartwright Press.

 The First World War regenerated interest in, and the market for, condensed milk, primarily due to its storage and transportation benefits.
 In the U.S. the higher price for raw milk paid by condenseries created significant problems for the cheese industry.

 Production

 Raw milk is clarified and standardised to a desired fat to solid-not-fat (SNF) ratio, and is then heated to 85–90 C for several seconds.
 This heating process destroys some microorganisms, decreases fat separation and inhibits oxidation.
-Some water is evaporated from the milk and sugar is added until a 9:11 (nearly half) ratio of sugar to (evaporated) milk is reached.
+Water is evaporated from the milk and sugar is added until a 9:11 ratio of sugar to (evaporated) milk is reached.
 The sugar extends the shelf life of sweetened condensed milk.
 Sucrose increases the liquid's osmotic pressure, which prevents microorganism growth.
 The sweetened evaporated milk is cooled and lactose crystallization is induced.